juanjoarranz/learn-language-obsidian/README.md

 Go to Settings → Learn Language to configure:

+### Language Configuration

+- **Target language**: The language you are learning (e.g., French, German, Italian)
+- **Source language**: Your native/source language (e.g., Spanish, English)

+The plugin automatically determines the correct locale for sorting based on the language name.
+Supported languages include: French, Spanish, Italian, Portuguese, German, English, Dutch, Swedish, Russian, Polish, Japanese, Chinese, Korean, Greek, Turkish, Arabic, and many more.

+> **Note**: The language names are also used to find the corresponding frontmatter fields in your notes.
+For example, if `Target language` is "French" and `Source language` is "Spanish", the plugin will look for `French:` and `Spanish:` fields in your note frontmatter.

 ### Folder Paths

 - **Dictionary folder**: Where your dictionary entries are stored (default: `10.
 Dictionary`)
 - **Verbs folder**: Optional separate folder for verbs
 - **Grammar folder**: Grammar resources location
 - **Templates folder**: Note templates location

 ### Classification Files

 - **Term types file**: File containing term type definitions (e.g., `#verbe`, `#nom`, `#expression`)
 - **Context types file**: File containing context definitions (e.g., `#social`, `#culinary`)

 ### OpenAI Settings

 - **API Key**: Your OpenAI API key
 - **Auto-sync**: Automatically update types/context files in OpenAI when they change